 You may think since we all have the Almost Gate, it evens out in how we think.

 People are Different

 However, it’s not the case that everyone has the same Almost Gate.
 Everyone has an Almost Gate, but the amplitude is distinct and varies among people.
 Yours may be higher than mine or not.
 The functioning is the same, but the results are different.
-If two object matches in two features, an artist may declare them identical, while an accountant may not recognize a similarity, much less an identity.
+If two different objects have two features that match, an artist might declare their similarity, while an accountant might deny any similarity.

 Do you find it surprising that different inputs give rise to the same output?
 If you think this is just an odd-ball case, Neural Cascade explains how step-wise Almost Gates affect cognition at all levels of brain processing.